 A number of single and shared occupancy studies are available for one term or one year, with possible renewal, in Baker-Berry Library.

-Each major has its own librarian.
-Your librarian specializes in your subject area and supports your research.
-We are happy to meet with you.
+Contact a subject librarian for specialized help in any discipline.
+Each major has its own librarian who specializes in your subject area and supports your research.

 Writing a publication?
 We’re experts in the research and publishing lifecycle, from proposal to publication.